 Near the end of the day’s ride, the wind still felt warm on my face, but I was starting to think of getting some rest.
 It had been a long ride through Colorado and part of New Mexico.
 The sun was still up but was getting lower in the sky, and the flashes of blinding sunlight between the tall green trees reminded me that I was riding west on a one-way trip from Virginia to Los Angeles.

-Once I hit Chicago, I spent some of my time riding along the original Mother Road, old Route 66, but I had ridden on the western parts of Route 66 multiple times, so I decided to deviate north a bit to explore the southern parts of the Rocky Mountains.
+Once I hit Chicago, I spent some of my time riding along the original Mother Road, old Route 66.
+Since I had ridden on the western parts of Route 66 many times, I decided to deviate north a bit to explore the southern parts of the Rocky Mountains.

-Not totally dark yet, but definitely dusk, I began to think I was hearing things.
-Small noises were coming from the edges of the clearing, and I began to think I was going crazy.
+Not dark yet, but definitely dusk, I began to think I was hearing things.
+Small noises were coming from the edges of the clearing.
+I began to think I was going crazy.
 Am I hearing voices?
 I thought to myself.

 I was still a little shocked, and I stared at her for a moment.
 She was slightly short and slightly thin.
-She looked extremely sturdy yet soft at the same time, and she had long, perfectly straight black hair.
+She looked sturdy yet soft at the same time.
+She had long, perfectly straight black hair.